Main Page All Journeys Travel Tips

 Vaccinations:

 One should contact the official "institute of foreign diseases", to learn what vaccinations are required and recommended.
-Your own doctor will probably suggest some, but experience says they do not know what they are talking about.
+Your own doctor will probably suggest some, but experience says; they do not know what they are talking about.
 When we have three going, the same place for the same period, we are recommended three different combinations of vaccinations - very reassuring!

 Money:

 Take plenty!, once you are there, it is annoying not to be able to afford to see anything.
-Visa cards are generally the best, combining with 10-15 $ 20 notes or some places €, sewn into your clothes, if anything else fails.
-If you have a lot of cash: petty for the street trade, a good bunch of hidden away for a robber, and the great pool at the bottom of the bag with the dirty socks.
+Visa cards are generally the best along with Mastercards, combining with 500 $ or € in 20 notes, hidden in your clothes, if anything else fails.
+If you have a lot of cash: petty for the street trade, a good bunch of hidden away for a robber, and the great bunch at the bottom of the bag with the dirty socks.

 The necessary things: